kartik-v/yii2-icons/README.md

 5. [JQuery UI Icons](http://api.jqueryui.com/theming/icons/)
 6. [Unicode Icons](http://demos.krajee.com/uni-icons/) A collection of unicode symbols made available as CSS icons by Krajee

+> NOTE: This extension depends on the [kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension which in turn depends on the
+[yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
+It also depends on the [yiisoft/yii2-jui](https://github.com/yiisoft/yii2/tree/master/extensions/jui) extension.
+Check the [composer.json](https://github.com/kartik-v/yii2-widgets/blob/master/composer.json) for this extension's requirements and dependencies.
+Note: Yii 2 framework is still in active development, and until a fully stable Yii2 release, your core yii2-bootstrap or yii2-jui packages
+(and its dependencies) may be updated when you install or update this extension.
+You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/icons) on usage of this extension with documentation and examples.